nickdimeglio/344/README.md

 # Smallsh - A command line shell written in C
-## Smallsh implements a subset of features of well-known shells such as bash or zsh.
+**Smallsh implements a subset of features of well-known shells such as bash or zsh.**

-**This is bold**

 The syntax for commands is as follows:
 ```